elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ```

 For each slice, calculate the Fourier transform.
 The Fourier
-transform returns both positive and "negative" frequencies (more on
+transform returns both positive and negative frequencies (more on
 that in "Frequencies and their ordering"), so we slice out the
 positive M / 2 frequencies for now.